Progress MS-12 arrives at ISS

 As of 2014, the launch of Progress MS-12 was planned for July 1, 2018.
 The mission was later re-scheduled for June 5, 2019, and July 31, 2019, at 15:13 Moscow Time.
 The liftoff had been initially set for the two-day rendezvous profile with the station, but the launch time was later shifted to 15:10 Moscow Time to enable a two-orbit (three-hour) flight to the station, concluding with the docking at around 18:35 Moscow Time on the same day.

 Summary of cargo aboard Progress MS-12, according to the Russian mission control:

-Breakdown of dry cargo aboard Progress MS-12, according to the Russian mission control:
+Breakdown of dry cargo in the pressurized compartment of the Progress MS-12, according to the Russian mission control:

 On July 1, 2019, specialists at the spacecraft processing building at Site 254 in Baikonur completed vacuum testing of the spacecraft and on July 8, they performed the final test of the ship's solar panels with their exposure to an array of electric lights.
 The fueling of the spacecraft was finished by July 19, when the vehicle was returned to the processing building at Site 254 for final operations.

 The loading of the ship's cargo was completed on July 22 and the next day, Progress MS-12 was attached to its launch vehicle adapter serving as an interface with its Soyuz-2-1a rocket.
 The final inspection of the ship and its subsequent encapsulation inside the payload fairing was performed on July 24.